imwatsi/utopian.io-help_center/guides/quickstart_contributors.md

 ## Getting Started

-To start sharing your work with the Utopian community, you’ll need to [create a Steem account](#).
+To start sharing your work with the Utopian community, you’ll need to [create a Steem account](https://signup.utopian.io/).
 That is the Steem account you will login with on Utopian, using your private key (active or owner key, or master password) via the secure, Steemit Inc. operated signing service **[SteemConnect](https://v2.steemconnect.com/)**.
 Once you’re logged in, you can start making posts.

-But before you start contributing, take some time and browse through the contributions on [Utopian.io](https://utopian.io) to get a feeling for what is possible and successful on the platform.
+But before you start contributing, take some time and browse through the contributions on [Utopian.io](https://utopian.io) to get an idea of what is possible and successful on the platform.

 ---